 Step inside the historic homestead and experience how the Macarthur family lived and dined.
-Discover stories of the Macarthur family as you take a peek into the colonial kitchen with its wood-fire stove, check out what's growing in the kitchen garden, try your hand at napkin folding and see how the dining room would have been set, in full splendour, for a formal occasion.
+Discover stories of the Macarthur family as you take a peek into the colonial kitchen with its wood-fire stove, check out what's growing in the kitchen garden and see how the dining room would have been set, in full splendour, for a formal occasion.

-Pack a picnic rug and enjoy the picturesque setting with a delicious spread from one of the ready-to-eat food vendors or savour a homemade Devonshire tea at the Elizabeth Farm Tearooms.
+Pack a rug and enjoy a delicious spread from our premium food vendors or a delicious homemade Devonshire Tea in the Elizabeth Farm Tearoom.

 The event will be held on Sunday 13 October 2019 from 10.00am to 3.00pm at Elizabeth Farm, 70 Alice Street, Rosehill.

 General $8, Member $5, Family (2 adults & 2 children or 1 adult & 3 children) $25 and Under 5s FREE.